M. Y. Ghorpade

 Murarirao Yeshwantrao Ghorpade (7 December 1931 – 29 October 2011) was an Indian politician.
 He was the son of the last Raja of the Sandur State, a former Princely State.
-He was a seven-time MLA and one-time MP from Raichur, Karnataka.
+He was a former MLA from Sandur and one-time MP from Raichur, Karnataka.
 He also served as Minister for Rural Development, Panchayat Raj and Finance in the Karnataka State Government.
 Ghorpade was the Chairman-emeritus of Sandur Manganese and Iron Ore Pvt.
 Ltd. (SMIORE).
 He held a Master's Degree in Economics from the University of Cambridge.

 Ghorpade was a wildlife photographer famous for his black-and-white photography.